 Let’s start with the basics.
 The LaRue MBT is a two-stage trigger.
 That means there is a light, but smooth, uptake prior to coming up against a “wall.”
 Once you reach enough pressure, the wall “breaks” and releases the hammer.

-For the MBT, the take up is 2.5 lbs and the wall is an additional 2 lbs.
+The MBT comes with two different springs.
+A lighter one and a heavier “duty” spring.
+I use the lighter one in more of an SPR project, and the take up is 2.5 lbs and the wall is an additional 2 lbs.
 That puts the total trigger weight at 4.5 lbs.
 That’s about the same as a Geissele SSA, but one pound heavier than an SSA-E at 3.5 lbs.

 In all of these triggers, a consistent pull weight of 4.5 lbs or less is fantastic.
 You really don’t want to go much lower than 3.5 lbs, especially on a defensive weapon.
 Precision shooters might do it on bench rifles, where the only negative effect of a negligent discharge downrange is getting kicked off the range, but a super light trigger on a rifle you might point at someone while you’re under stress can be…problematic.

 LaRue Tactical includes a heavier trigger spring in the package in case you wanted to increase the pull weight back up to 6 lbs.
 You might do this for legal reasons, or policy reasons if you work for a department that requires a certain pull weight.
 Some matches exclude rifles with pull weights below 4.5 lbs, so the heavier spring ensures you remain within the rules.

 Aside from that, though, I don’t put much thought into the minute differences between a 3.5 and 4.5 lb trigger.
 You see, a lot of how a trigger feels is the geometry of the trigger shoe itself.